xTunner/frontend/docs/manually.md

 but you won't need that for now&mdash;
 we'll guide you through a simple setup and you can check out the comprehensive docs later.

-## Anatomy of testing a web app
+## The anatomy of a CircleCI build

-For testing purposes, most web applications require five to six standard phases that are run sequentially:
+For testing purposes, most applications and libraries require five to six standard phases that are run sequentially:

 *   Configure the test machine
 *   Check out your code